From Static Designs to Dynamic Experiences

 Direction of communication: Agent → Human

-Enables AI agents to generate dynamic, native UI components that are displayed to users in host applications.
-Focuses on user experience and secure UI generation.
+Lets AI agents generate dynamic, native UI components shown to users in host applications.
+Focused on user experience and secure UI generation.

 A2A – Agent-to-Agent